JetBrains/Qodana/topics/python-draft.md

    <step>
         <p>By enabling the <ui-path>Always load most relevant Qodana report</ui-path> option, you get actual reports automatically retrieved from Qodana Cloud.</p>
       <img src="ide-plugin-connect-3.png" dark-src="ide-plugin-connect-3_dark.png" width="706" alt="Enabling to load the most relevant reports" border-effect="line"/>
-        <p>In this case, the IDE will search and fetch from Qodana Cloud the report that has the revision ID corresponding to the
+        <p>In this case, %ide% will search and fetch from Qodana Cloud the report that has the revision ID corresponding to the
         current revision ID (HEAD).
-If this report was not found, the IDE will select the previous report with the revision closest to the current revision ID (HEAD).
-Otherwise, the IDE retrieves the latest available report from Qodana Cloud.</p>
+If this report was not found, %ide% will select the previous report with the revision closest to the current revision ID (HEAD).
+Otherwise, %ide% retrieves the latest available report from Qodana Cloud.</p>
     </step>
     <step>
-       <p>In the <ui-path>Server-Side Analysis</ui-path> tool window, overview <a href="qodana-ide-plugin.md" anchor="ide-plugin-study-reports">analysis results</a>.</p>
+       <p>In the <ui-path>Server-Side Analysis</ui-path> tool window, view <a href="qodana-ide-plugin.md" anchor="ide-plugin-study-reports">analysis results</a>.</p>
     </step>
 </procedure>

-Using the **Server-Side Analysis** tool window of your IDE, you can view %instance% reports and navigate to the code fragments containing such problems.
+Using the **Server-Side Analysis** tool window of %ide%, you can view %instance% reports and navigate to the code fragments containing such problems.

 <img src="ide-plugin-report-navigating.png" dark-src="ide-plugin-report-navigating_dark.png" width="706" alt="Navigating to problems in the IDE" animated="true" border-effect="line"/>

-The upper part contains information about the project and branch names, the analysis date, and the number of problems.
-The left part of the **Server-Side Analysis** tool window contains several buttons.
+The upper part of the **Server-Side Analysis** tool window contains information about the project and branch names, the analysis date, and the number of problems.
+The left part contains several buttons.

 <img src="ide-plugin-report-navigating-buttons.png" dark-src="ide-plugin-report-navigating-buttons_dark.png" width="460" alt="Functionalities of the Server-Side Analysis tool window" border-effect="line"/>

-This table describes each button from top to bottom:
+This table explains each button from top to bottom:

 <table>
    <tr>